-On the rare occasion when a building is found to be unlocked after Facility Services has initially locked the building and the custodian has completed their custodial work and departed the building, the third-party security service or UCR PDC staff will secure the building.
+On the rare occasion when a building is found to be unlocked after Facility Services has initially locked the building and the custodian has completed their custodial work and departed the building, the third-party security service or UCR PDC staff will alert the UCR PDC facilities team.

-Weekends and Holidays: UCR PDC has contracted with the third-party security service to lock buildings on weekends and holidays.
+Weekends and Holidays: UCR PDC has contracted with the third-party security service to patrol the buildings on weekends and holidays.